Close×

 Canadian Paralympic Committee: The Canadian Paralympic Committee is a private, non-profit organization with 25 member sports organizations dedicated to strengthening the Paralympic movement.
 The Canadian Paralympic Committee’s vision is to be the best Paralympic nation in the world.
 Its mission is to lead the development of a sustainable Paralympic sport system in Canada to enable athletes to reach the podium at the Paralympic Games.

-Sport Dispute Resolution Centre of Canada (SDRCC): The SDRCC's objectives are education and prevention.
-Its role is to provide tools and advice to enable minor disputes to be resolved quickly and informally.
+Sports Dispute Resolution Centre of Canada (SDRCC): The SDCC’s objectives focus on education and prevention.
+Its role is to provide tools and guidance to ensure that minor disputes are resolved quickly and informally.

-Canadian Centre for Ethics in Sport : The CCES is an independent, non-profit multisport organization.
-Their vision is fair, safe, accessible, and inclusive sport.
+Canadian Centre for Ethics in Sport : The CSE is an independent, non-profit multisport organization.
+Its vision is fair, safe, accessible, and inclusive sport.
 The organization believes that the purpose of sport is to contribute to society, and that ethics in sport is the best way to achieve this.
-The organization believes that by working to activate True Sport, promoting ethical sport, and protecting the integrity of sport, they will fulfill their mission and make their vision a reality.
+The organization believes that by working to promote True Sport, advocating for ethical sport, and protecting the integrity of sport, they will fulfill their mission and make their vision a reality.

 U Sports : U Sports is the governing body for intercollegiate athletics in Canada.
-The organization coordinates the Canadian university championships, ensures the dissemination of various collective and annual honors, and promotes athletics at the university level.
+The organization coordinates the staging of Canadian university championships, oversees the presentation of various team and individual awards, and promotes the practice of sports at the university level.

 Municipal authorities

-City of Montreal: The City of Montreal is the metropolis of Quebec and the second most populous city in Canada.
+City of Montreal: The City of Montreal is the capital of Quebec and the second most populous city in Canada.

-In terms of sports, following a review of municipal responsibilities and consultations on regional sports, the Sports Department of the Service des grands parcs, du Mont-Royal et des sports (SGPMRS) has been entrusted with coordinating regional sports mandates, effective January 1, 2021.
-These mandates consist of managing partnership agreements related to the Regional Sports Association Support Program, as well as managing reservations for outdoor sports fields in the Montréal-Concordia area.
+In the area of sports, following a review of municipal responsibilities and consultations on regional sports activities, the Sports Division of the Department of Major Parks, Mount Royal, and Sports (SGPMRS) has been tasked with coordinating regional sports initiatives, effective January 1, 2021.
+These responsibilities include managing partnership agreements related to the Regional Sports Associations Support Program, as well as managing reservations for outdoor sports fields in the Montréal-Concordia area.

-In order for the SGPMRS to be responsible for organizing regional sports and managing the Recognition and Support Policy, the boroughs of the City of Montreal have delegated regional sports authority to it, pursuant to section 85 of the Charter of the City of Montreal.
+To enable the SGPMRS to oversee the organization of regional sports and the administration of the Recognition and Support Policy, the boroughs of the City of Montreal have delegated authority over regional sports to it, pursuant to Section 85 of the Charter of the City of Montreal.

 Montreal boroughs: The City of Montreal is divided into 19 boroughs.
-Each borough is governed by a borough council that has powers, responsibilities, and obligations relating to urban planning, fire and civil security, the environment, local, community, cultural, and social economic development, culture, recreation (sports), parks, and local roads.
+Each borough is governed by a borough council that has powers, responsibilities, and obligations regarding urban planning, fire safety and civil protection, the environment, local, community, cultural, and social economic development, culture, recreation (sports), parks, and local roads.
 Here is the list of Montreal boroughs:

 • Ahuntsic-Cartierville